Life

 Any definition of life that is useful must be measurable.
 We must define life in terms that can be turned into measurables and then turn these into a strategy that can be used to search for life.
 So, what are these?
 (1) structures; (2) chemistry; (3) replication with fidelity; and (4) evolution (Nealson, 2002; source Popa 2004).
 Strength: A focus on measurables to define life.

 Life is a metabolic network within a boundary (Maturana and Varela, 1980; reformulated by Luisi, 1993; source Popa 2004).
-All that is living must be based on autopoiesis, and if a system is discovered to be autopoietic, that system is defined as living; that is, it must correspond to the definition of minimal life (Maturana and Varela 1980).
+All that is living must be based on autopoiesis, and if researchers discover that a system is autopoietic, that system counts as living; that is, it must correspond to the definition of minimal life (Maturana and Varela 1980).
 Strength: It gives autopoiesis as a criterion for life.

 Life is a historical process “as the mode of existence of ribosome encoding organisms (cells) and capsid encoding organisms (viruses) and their ancestors” (Forterre 2010).
 Strength: This definition includes viruses.